Do ATV and Motocross Helmets Expire? How Long Do They Last?

 The outer shell serves multiple purposes; it maintains the helmet’s structural shape and acts as an impervious surface that takes out the brunt of an impact.

 Today’s helmets are typically made of fiberglass, kevlar fiber, carbon fiber, or a combination of these materials.
-Some cheaper helmets use polycarbonate, which has shown to lose effectiveness when exposed to ultraviolet (UV) light from the sun.
+Some cheaper helmets use polycarbonate, which has been shown to lose effectiveness when exposed to ultraviolet (UV) light from the sun.

 Petroleum-based products such as standard polycarbonate resin degrade and may get brittle when exposed to UV radiation.